fairDataSociety/fairos-client-examples/README.md

 ```

 To upload a file via streaming using a websocket connection we need to first request for the event then send the file as `BinaryMessage`
 in subsequent requests.
-After the file is sent to the server, we need to send a blank message via the websocket connection to let the server
-know that upload is done.
+The first request must have `content_length` as a parameter stating the size of the file, otherqwise upload will fail.

 > **_NOTE:_** Please refer to the client implementation for more details.